K. R. Meera

-K. R. Meera (born 19 February 1970) is an Indian author and journalist, who writes in Malayalam.
-She was born in Sasthamkotta, Kollam district in Kerala.
+K. R. Meera (Kunnathur Meera') (born 19 February 1970) is an Indian author and journalist, who writes in Malayalam.
+She was born in Sasthamkotta, Kunnathur taluk, Kollam district in Kerala.
 She worked as a journalist in Malayala Manorama but later resigned to concentrate more on writing.
 She started writing fiction in 2001 and her first short story collection Ormayude Njarambu was published in 2002.
 Since then she has published five collections of short stories, two novellas, five novels and two children's books.
 She won the Kerala Sahitya Akademi Award in 2009 for her short-story, Ave Maria.
-Her novel Aarachaar (2012) received several awards including the Kerala Sahitya Akademi Award (2013), Odakkuzhal Award (2013), Vayalar Award (2014) and Kendra Sahitya Akademi Award (2015).
+Her novel Aarachaar (2012) published by DC Books received several awards including the Kerala Sahitya Akademi Award (2013), Odakkuzhal Award (2013), Vayalar Award (2014) and Kendra Sahitya Akademi Award (2015).
 It was also shortlisted for the 2016 DSC Prize for South Asian Literature.

 Early and personal life

 Meera was born in Sasthamkotta, Kollam district in Kerala as the daughter of Ramachandran Pillai and Amritakumari, both professors.
 She read a variety of Malayalam books and started writing as early as seven or eight years old and wrote short stories and poems.
 Her mother's friend, M. D. Ratnamma (എം.ഡി. രത്നമ്മ), a novelist, inspired her and gave an impression to her that a writer "is someone very special."
 She completed her pre-degree from Dewaswom Board College, Sasthamcotta.
 She passed her master's degree in Communicative English from Gandhigram Rural Institute, Dindigul, Tamil Nadu.

 Meera lives in Kottayam with her husband M.S.
 Dileep, who is a journalist with Malayala Manorama.
 Their only daughter Shruti was a residential student at the Rishi Valley School, Andhra Pradesh.